 The Old Fold

 I love a well-honed menu.
-It shows confidence, it’s a demonstration of refinement and it says we understand our produce – it also negates that awkward fifteen minutes spent with your nose inside a phone book, fretful that you’ll order the stinker among the stunners.
+It shows confidence.
+It’s a demonstration of refinement and it says we understand our produce.
+It also negates that awkward fifteen minutes spent with your nose inside a phone book, fretful that you’ll order the stinker among the stunners.

 But the real test of any steak house is, naturally, the big meaty mains.
-And these are not just any big meaty mains – all the meat comes freshly supplied from one of Yorkshire’s finest and most established butchers – who has, incidentally, a stake (no pun intended!) in the business.
+And these are not just any big meaty mains.
+All the meat comes freshly supplied from one of Yorkshire’s finest and most established butchers – who has, incidentally, a stake (no pun intended!) in the business.

 The Old Fold, 8 Town Street, Farsley, LS28 5DB